BlueQuartzSoftware/complex_plugins/ITKImageProcessing/FilterGuide.md

 * DataTypes of OutputImage and Baseline image do not match so comparison isn't possible
 * A few filters still have 'bad cast' exceptions

+## Filters that need to be run as 'double' ##

+* ITKCurvatureAnisotropicDiffusionImage
+* ITKCurvatureFlowImage
+* ITKGradientAnisotropicDiffusionImage
+* ITKMinMaxCurvatureFlowImage
+* ITKPatchBasedDenoisingImage

 ## ITK 'Projection' Filters ##